-Sprint reportedly waiting to see Deutsche Telekom filing before making MetroPCS counter bidAlex Wagner - Deputy Managing Editor, News Desk
+Sprint reportedly waiting to see Deutsche Telekom filing before making MetroPCS counter bidAlex Wagner - Editorial Director of News and Content

 Last week, a rumor claimed that Sprint may be planning to make a counter bid for MetroPCS in an attempt to snatch the carrier away from its merger with T-Mobile.
 Now it looks like Hesse and Co. may be backing off, at least for the time being.
 A source speaking to Bloomberg says that Sprint has decided to put a hold on its plans, as the company's board would like to see filings on the structure of the deal from Deutsche Telekom before proceeding with an offer.
 Such filings usually come out a month or two after the agreement is announced.
 It's said that Sprint could have as much as three months to make a bid, as MetroPCS's investors must still vote on its T-Mobile deal.